Where Eagles Dare: Filming

-Derren Nesbitt was keen to be as authentic as possible with his character Von Hapen.
+Derren Nesbitt was keen to be as authentic as possible with the character of the suspicious Major von Hapen.
 Whilst on location, he requested to meet a former member of the Gestapo to better understand how to play the character and to get the military regalia correct.
-He was injured on set whilst filming the scene in which Schaffer kills Von Hapen.
+While dressed in his SS uniform, he caused a Baron to faint with shock and found out that he was Himmler's driver.
+Nesbitt said that the "Jewish Chronicle called me afterwards and said, 'How could you play a German?'
+I said 'I do it because I play them very badly.'
+That seemed to satisfy them."
+He was injured on set whilst filming the scene in which Schaffer kills von Hapen.
 The blood squib attached to Nesbitt exploded with such force that he was temporarily blinded, though he made a quick recovery.

 The filming was delayed due to the adverse weather in Austria.
 Shooting took place in winter and early spring of 1968, and the crew had to contend with blizzards, sub-zero temperatures and potential avalanches.
-Further delays were incurred when Richard Burton, well known for his drinking binges, disappeared for several days, with his friends Peter O'Toole, Trevor Howard and Richard Harris.
+Further delays were incurred when Richard Burton, well known for his drinking binges, disappeared for several days, with his friends Peter O'Toole, Oliver Reed, Trevor Howard and Richard Harris.
 As part of his deal with Metro-Goldwyn-Mayer, Clint Eastwood took delivery of a Norton P11 motorcycle, which he 'tested' at Brands Hatch racetrack, accompanied by Ingrid Pitt, something that he had been forbidden from doing by Kastner for insurance purposes in case of injury or worse.